Coronary Artery Bypass Surgery

 - You also need surgery to repair or replace a heart valve damaged by heart valve disease.

-- You have diabetes and two or more blocked arteries.
+- You have diabetes and two or more narrowed or blocked arteries.

 - Your heart is having trouble pumping.
 This is called a decreased ejection fraction.